martincostello/blog/source/2023-07-11-upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 thing .NET 8 did was bring the _capability to detect_ these issues to us.
 Not waiting for these changes to be made until our .NET 8 upgrade is merged means that we can not only benefit from the performance improvements now, but we also reduce the size of the Git diff in our pull request, making it easier to review and merge when the time comes.
+The only downside is that someone could change the code back in the default branch and regress the behaviour, but I think that's a small issue compared to the benefits of making such changes now.

 ## Summary